BobBoldin/splice_horizon/docs/episodes/ch01/draft.md

 The suction tip sang a thin, steady note.
 The scent of iron rose and faded as the field cleared.
 The resident exhaled.
 His breath fogged the lower edge of his face shield and he pulled back a finger width.

-"Do not celebrate early," Elias said.
-"The lattice must couple.
-No coupling, no hold."
+"Don't celebrate just yet," Elias said.
+"The lattice has to couple; if it doesn't, it won't hold."

-A soft chirp from the monitor changed timbre.
-It was not loud.
-It did not need to be.
+The monitor gave a soft chirp and the timbre shifted.
+The sound stayed low and clear enough to guide him..

 "New bleed," Elias said.
 "Source is not in plane.
 I am adjusting."